reneklootwijk/node-mideahvac/README.md

 * NeoAcheron: <https://github.com/NeoAcheron/midea-ac-py>
 * Nenad Bogojevic: <https://github.com/nbogojevic/midea-beautiful-air/tree/main/midea_beautiful>

 Mac Zhou and Nenad Bogojevic deserve all the credits for reverse engineering the direct communication with the SmartKey.
-Where I had given up on ever figuring out how to obtain the key and token required, Mac persisted and eventually was successful, while Nenad was able to discover what changed in this process for users who migrated their accounts from the Midea Air app to the MSmartHome app.
+Where I had given up on ever figuring out how to obtain the key and token required, Mac persisted and eventually was successful, while Nenad was able to discover what changed in this process for users who migrated their accounts from the Midea Air app to the SmartHome app.

 ## Status

 All common functions of Airconditioners are supported, but support for specific features only available on some airconditioners might be incomplete or missing because it is unknown how they work and the inability to test.
 Any help is welcome.
 Also support for (de)humidifiers is missing.

 The direct communication with the original dongle, the SmartKey, has been tested with a SK103 running firmware 3.0.8.
-The discover command required to obtain the token and key required for direct communication only supports accounts that have been migrated to the MSmartHome app.
+The discover command required to obtain the token and key required for direct communication only supports accounts that have been migrated to the SmartHome app.

 :warning: The SK103 module, when using the SK103 communication method and poll the status frequently, might disconnect from your WiFi network and a powercycle is required to reconnect.
 Lowering the frequency of polling might prevent this.

 ## Prerequisites

-For the direct communication method using an SK103 original SmartKey dongle is required running firmware version 3.0.8 and a MSmartHome account (Midea Air or NetHome Plus accounts do not work anymore because Midea removed the ability to retrieve the required key and token for these type of accounts).
+For the direct communication method using an SK103 original SmartKey dongle is required running firmware version 3.0.8 and a SmartHome account (Midea Air or NetHome Plus accounts do not work anymore because Midea removed the ability to retrieve the required key and token for these type of accounts).

 For the serialbridge a custom dongle is required running the [esp-link firmware](https://github.com/jeelabs/esp-link)).
 Examples of designs of custom dongles are: